How to Love Being a Single Mom on Valentine’s Day

 Do this even if you don’t have your kids this year.
 Throw yourself into spending time with friends—the women who lift you up when you’re feeling down.
 Let them remind you how amazing you are and do the same for them.
 Why not take those single friends of yours and hit up the local bar scene?
 You’re almost guaranteed to meet someone—and whether you need a palate cleanser or are ready to start working toward something serious again, this is a great night to get a feel for what’s out there.

 Because if there’s one thing I’ve come to learn, it’s this: Romantic love can fade.
 But real friendships are forever.

-But maybe you’re not feeling quite up for that just yet.
-Perhaps you’re still nursing a broken heart and are just trying to get used to your new normal before dipping your toes back into the dating pool.
-That’s okay, too.
-I can’t tell you how many Valentine’s Days I’ve spent focusing on the most important love of all: Self-love.
+If your kids are with their other parent this year and you’re not feeling quite up to going out, that’s okay, too.
+I can’t tell you how many Valentine’s Days I’ve spent focusing on the most important love of all: self-love.

 If you need to learn how to love yourself again—take this day as an opportunity to be kind to yourself.

 Pick up your favorite bottle of wine and order in for dinner.
 Fill the tub to the brim with bubbles, play some music, and spend the evening relaxing.